HappySeaFox/sail/FAQ.md

 SAIL always tries to output pixel format close to the source pixel format as much as possible.
 Ideally (but not always), it outputs the same pixel format as stored in the image.

-For example, SAIL outputs indexed RGB images from indexed BMP files.
+For example, SAIL outputs BPP24-BGR images from full-color BMP files without transparency.

 ## What pixel formats SAIL is able to write?